NURSING 3006 - Nursing in Complex Settings II

 General Course Information

-Course Code NURSING 3006 Course Nursing in Complex Settings II Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Nursing in Complex Settings II focuses on the science that underlies the care of paediatric and maternal patients.
+Course Code NURSING 3006 Course Nursing in Complex Settings II Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Nursing in Complex Settings II focuses on the science that underlies the care of paediatric and maternal patients.
 It is anticipated that students will develop an understanding of the specialist, evidenced based knowledge that has evolved and continues to evolve to ensure positive patient outcomes.
 Prominence is given to the typical pathological conditions encountered in paediatrics, as well as the subsequent nursing care.
 Supporting the pathology discussion are detailed descriptions of psychosocial and psychological development.
 Assessment of the clinical manifestations of paediatric illness and evaluation of the implemented care are included.

 Course Coordinator: Dr Tammy Page